Saosing/sharecorners/README.md

 ## Robustness

-This package has successfully processed hundreds of thousands of arxiv paper
+This package has successfully processed hundreds of thousands of arxiv papers (